 Just about anyone who took French in high school has thought, seriously or hypothetically, about moving to France one day.
 The romanticism of Hemingway’s Paris and of “Midnight in Paris” is hard to resist.

 And Paris delivers.
 I can tell you from experience that this city is everything the romantic is looking for.
-I am an American expat who has lived and worked in Paris for the last seven years and who recently purchased property in the Marais, one of Paris’ best loved neighborhoods.
+I am an American expat who has lived and worked in Paris for the last 10 years and who recently purchased property in the Marais, one of Paris’ best loved neighborhoods.

 Why Paris?
 Why the Marais?

 To live in Paris is to be part of what so many (myself included) consider to be ground zero of refined Western culture.
 The Marais in particular oozes culture and history.
 For access to the historical, architectural, and social heart of Paris, there is no better location.
 You’d be hard pressed to find more history, culture, and character per square meter anywhere else in the world.